EFAP Section 3

 1. Each county or multi-county region must have an EFAP Biennial Meeting.

 1. The current Lead Agency is responsible for conducting the EFAP Biennial Meeting prior to the due date for the EFAP Application.
-See Section 3.1 Preparing for the EFAP Biennial Meeting.
+See Section 3.1, Preparing for EFAP Biennial Meetings.

 2. Every attempt must be made to schedule this meeting when all Food Pantries can attend.